scoskey/m504/index.md

 ## Grading

-### Attendance, participation, and classwork 10%
+### Mastery component

+In order to pass the class with a C, you are expected to attend class sessions and make a reasonable attempt at all weekly homework questions by the due date.

-You are expected to attend remote class sessions, and to be prepared to ask questions and discuss the material.
-Following the discussion, we will sometimes work on homework problems in small groups.
-A portion of your grade will be based on your attendance, preparedness, attention, and collaboration.
+**Attendance** Please attend remote class sessions, be prepared to ask questions and discuss the material, and collaborate with your peers on in-class activities.
+You may miss a few sessions without penalty, but additional absences must be documented.

-### Homework 50%

-Homework will be assigned each week and collected the following week.
-Most exercises will be graded for both correcteness and mathematical style.
-Some will be graded for completeness only.
+**Homework** Assignments will be given each week and collected the following week.
+You must attempt all problems.
+Any problems which are not sufficiently correct or complete must be resubmitted later using your portfolio (see below).

+### Portfolio component

+To earn a grade of B or A, you must maintain a portfolio of supplemental homework problems.
+These problems will be posted regularly, and may also be suggested by the student in consultation with me.
+If you are enrolled in Math 404, try to collect 5-10 supplemental problems for a B and 10-15 supplemental problems for an A. If you are enrolled in Math 504, try to collect 10-15 supplemental problems for a B and 15-20 supplemental problems for an A. Your portfolio will also include required resubmissions from homework assignments.

+Portfolio submission dates:

+* February 11
+* March 18
+* May  2

+### What is cheating?

 You are encouraged to collaborate with your peers, and you are welcome to use online resources when you are stuck (please reference).
-But please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.
+But please keep in mind that you must always fully understand your solutions and most importantly write them in your own words.

-Students enrolled in Math 504 may occasionally be asked to complete additional problems.

-### Take-home exams 25% x2

-Take-home exams will be given during the 9th week and the finals week of the class.

-Students enrolled in Math 504 may be asked to complete additional problems.

 ## Disclaimer
 This syllabus is subject to change.
 I may make refinements and updates during the first few weeks of the semester.
 While I don't expect any substantial changes, please allow for some flexibility.
 I will give notice before making any changes to the syllabus.